GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

   focal_point: ''
 ---

 When people speak about places to live and visit, a few things come to mind almost immediately: culture, food, and __weather__.
 Seattle might as well be a synonym for rain.
 While I was looking to relocate to Seattle, my friends almost universally responded "it rains a lot there."
 I have spent several years and Chicago.
-The midwest has its grey, rainy days, so I was not deterred by these comments.
+The Midwest has its grey, rainy days, so I was not deterred by these comments.
 While I won't be comparing Chicago to Seattle in this post, I will generally explore the rain patterns of Seattle to find out if the anecdotes are true.

 A few questions come to mind as it pertains to weather in Seattle:

 - What frequency does it rain?
-- How much actual rainfall occurs (measured in percipitation/inches)?
+- How much actual rainfall occurs (measured in precipitation/inches)?
 - Are there seasonal trends of rain?
 - Can we predict whether it will rain on a given day with the available data?